thatn00b123/Python-Choose-Your-Own-Adventure-Module/docs/source/usage.rst

 :raw-html:`<br />`
 :raw-html:`<br />`
 start:choice, text, or ending object: Starter choice, text or ending that will run when ``starter()`` is called.
+:raw-html:`<br />`
+:raw-html:`<br />`
 .. warning::
 	(SET THIS BEFORE STARTER FUNCTION OR GAME WILL BREAK!)
+    This is warning text.
+Use a warning for information the user must understand to avoid negative consequences.

+    Warnings are formatted in the same way as notes.
+In the same way, lines must be broken and indented under the warning tag.

 :raw-html:`<br />`